typerefinery-ai/typerefinery-websight/application/backend/src/main/resources/apps/typerefinery/components/dialog/select/README.md

 ## Proposed Enhancements

-- **New dialog property**: introduce an optional `optionsSource` (name TBD) that points to a relative path under the component definition.
-When provided, the select component should load options from that path rather than the inline children.
+- **Datasource child**: allow an optional `datasource` subresource beneath the select definition that points to a loader component (for example `typerefinery/components/dialog/datasources/content`) responsible for fetching options.
-  - Example value: `./flowcoloroptions` to read `/apps/<component>/flowcoloroptions`.
+  - Example configuration points to `flowColorOptions` under the component.
-- **Sling model / utility**: extend or create a Sling model to fetch child resources from `optionsSource` and adapt them to a common type (`KeyValuePair` for simple lists, possibly a new model for grouped options).
+- **Loader implementations**: extend or create Sling models/utilities that the datasource components use to assemble options (key/value pairs, grouped items, etc.).
 Consider sharing logic with `ai.typerefinery.websight.models.dialog.Dialog`.
-- **Backward compatibility**: if `optionsSource` is absent, preserve the current inline behaviour so existing dialogs keep working without migration.
+- **Backward compatibility**: when no `datasource` is provided, preserve the current inline child behaviour so existing dialogs keep working without migration.
 - **Grouped support**: define how grouped options should be represented in component content.
 Likely mirror current structure (parent node with children).
-- **Validation**: add guard rails and logging when the configured `optionsSource` cannot be resolved.
+- **Validation**: add guard rails and logging when the configured datasource cannot resolve or produce options.

 ## Migration Plan for Flow Container Dialog